 6. This is Not a New Thing

 The Fort Worth Herd was formed in June of 1999.
-For all you mathematicians out there, this mean that 2019 is their 20th anniversary!
+For all you mathematicians out there, this mean that 2019 was their 20th anniversary!

 7. The Oldest Steer

-The oldest steer is named Lucky.
+The oldest steer is named Thunder.
 He was born in Oklahoma on February 28, 2001, and has rich bloodlines that tell the historic story of Texas Longhorns.

 8. The Youngest Steer